amayra/dingleberry-os/README.rst

 What happened instead of microkernels
 -------------------------------------

-I think virtualization (virtual machines, containers, etc.) essentially replaced microkernels.
+I think virtualization (virtual machines, containers, hypervisors, etc.) essentially replaced microkernels.
 You want to isolate a process in some way because it could be dangerous?
 Just run an entire OS in a VM!
 You want to sandbox parts of your server?
 Just use containers!
 (Well, that's questionable, but it's a typical reason given for using such setups.)

 Apparently there was also progress in general software development that managed to tame monolithic kernels: they're no longer crashy pieces of shit (most time).